 These Fudge Cookies are the bomb!
 They're soft, and chewy, and absolutely packed full of deep chocolate flavor.
 Oh, and did I mention they're gluten-free and dairy-free too!
 You are going to LOVE these cookies!
 The recipe comes together pretty quickly using a stand mixer.
 Here's how they're made.

-We're going to start with confectioners sugar (aka 10x, powdered sugar, icing sugar).
+We're going to start with confectioners sugar (also know as 10x, powdered sugar, or icing sugar).

 I always sift confectioners sugar because it's notoriously clumpy.

 Next we need Dutch-process cocoa.
 Use very good quality - it's the major flavor component of these cookies.

 Stir the sifted sugar and cocoa together.

 Time to add the egg whites.
 Because eggs whites aren't a consistent size, I like to weigh them.
 Actually, I like to use a digital scale to weigh most ingredients when I bake - it's the most reliable way to get consistent results, but we can talk about that another time.